-There are no blank facades; all elevations are detailed with glazing, articulation, and a mix of materials.
-Windows and openings are regularly spaced on all elevations.
-Balconies are proposed for all units in all buildings.
+The front and rear elevations of the apartment buildings are well articulated with window openings regularly spaced and balconies are proposed for all units in both buildings.
+Fewer window openings are proposed on the shorter sides of the building to limit overlook and minimize privacy concerns to the adjacent existing property to the west (the hospice building).
 Bays of paired balconies are spaced at regular intervals along the elevations, contributing to vertical articulation of the building, adding visual interest, and breaking down the apparent scale of the longer building elevations.
-Subtle architectural projections surround the balcony bays up to the top of the third storey.
+The architectural projection in a contrasting colour adds prominence to the balcony bays.